-Explanations concerning the Allocation of Functions among the Committees
+Explanations concerning the allocation of functions among the committees

-Finally, referring to the recommendation contained in the Self-Regulatory Code32, we point out that - except as described in paragraph 7 below of this Report with regard to the Appointment Committee - Autogrill governance does not contemplate any centralization of functions in a single committee or any allocation of the functions other than the one envisaged in the Self-Regulatory Code distributing the functions among the various committees.
+Referring to the recommendation contained in the Self-Regulatory Code28, we point out that - except as described in paragraph 7 below of this Report with regard to the Appointment Committee - Autogrill governance does not contemplate any centralisation of functions in a single committee or any allocation of the functions other than the one envisaged in the Self-Regulatory Code distributing the functions among the various committees.

-It should be noted that, in compliance with the application criterion 4.C.1.d) of the Self-Regulatory Code, the meetings of each committee are verbalized and the Chairperson of the Committee properly informs the Board of Directors during the first available meeting.
+It should be noted that, in compliance with the application criterion 4.C.1.d) of the Self-Regulatory Code, the meetings of each committee are verbalised and the Chairperson of the Committee properly informs the Board of Directors during the first available meeting.